Ivoz/vimfiles/README.md

-My vim/gvim configuration
+my vim/gvim configuration
 =========================

-I've setup vim with my own .vimrc, hopefully nicely commented and well laid out.
+i've setup vim with my own .vimrc, hopefully nicely commented and well laid out.

-I use [Vundle](https://github.com/gmarik/vundle) to organise plugins.
-It's awesome; you should use it.
-Hopefully something like it will become default in vim 8.
+i use [vundle](https://github.com/gmarik/vundle) to organise plugins. it's awesome; you should use it. hopefully something like it will become default in vim 8.

-Installation
+installation
 ------------

-1. Clone to a folder, say ~/ivos-vim
+1. clone to a folder, say `~/ivos-vim`
 2. `ln -s ~/ivos-vim/.vimrc ~/.vimrc`
 3. `ln -s ~/ivoz-vim/.vim ~`
 4. `cd ~/.vim`